 Effect of Huanglongbing on Micronutrient Requirements

 Foliar nutrition applications are not likely to lead to past production levels in the short term.
 Research* has found that maintaining leaf concentration of essential nutrients increased canopy volume and occasionally yield.
 Application of the current UF/IFAS foliar recommendations (Table 8) three times per year following flushes in March, May, and September was found to maintain leaf concentrations in the optimum range with improved canopy density and yield.
-For example, the UF/IFAS recommendation for Mn and Zn is five pounds metallic per acre per year; thus, trees receiving three times UF/IFAS recommendation would receive three applications for a total of 15 pounds metallic per acre per year.
+For example, the previous UF/IFAS recommendation for Mn and Zn was five pounds metallic per acre per year.
+In 2022, IFAS recommendations for Mn and Zn for HLB-affected citrus trees were changed to three applications for a total of 15 pounds metallic per acre per year.

 *Kelly T. Morgan, Robert E. Rouse, and Robert C. Ebel.
 2016.
 "Foliar Applications of Essential Nutrients on Growth and Yield of ‘Valencia’ Sweet Orange Infected with Huanglongbing."
 HortScience 51 (12): 1482–1493.

 Table 1.
 Guidelines for interpretation of leaf analysis based on 4-to-6-month-old spring-flush leaves from nonfruiting twigs of healthy trees.

 Table 2.
 Adjusting a citrus fertilization program based on leaf tissue analysis.

 Table 3.
 Interpretation of soil analysis data for citrus using the Mehlich 3 extractant.